ali-vakilzadeh/Writing_Planner_Advanced/README.md

-# Writing Planner Basic - Word Add-in
+# Writing Planner Advanced - Word Add-in

-Welcome to the Writing Planner Basic!
+Welcome to the Writing Planner Advanced!
 This Word Add-in helps you to structure, plan, and track your writing projects directly within Microsoft Word.
 Say goodbye to scattered notes and hello to organized, efficient writing!

 ## Project Description

-Writing Planner Basic is a task pane add-in for Microsoft Word, built with React, Fluent UI, and Tailwind CSS.
+Writing Planner Advanced is a task pane add-in for Microsoft Word, built with React, Fluent UI, and Tailwind CSS.
 It provides a dedicated space to outline your document, manage the status of each section, add notes, and visualize your overall progress.

 **Key Features:**